configcat/docs/website/docs/advanced/proxy.md

 <details>
   <summary><span className="endpoint"><span className="http-method green">GET</span><span className="http-method gray">OPTIONS</span>/sse/&#123;sdkId&#125;/eval-all/&#123;data&#125;</span></summary>

 This endpoint subscribes to all feature flags' changes behind the given [SDK identifier](#sdk-identifier--sdk-key).
-When any of the watched flag's value change the Proxy sends their new value to each connected client.
+When any of the watched flags' value change, the Proxy sends its new value to each connected client.

 **Route parameters**:
 - `sdkId`: The [SDK identifier](#sdk-identifier--sdk-key) that uniquely identifies an SDK within the Proxy.